Should I avoid products that contain triclosan?

 - Might be harmful to the immune system

 Triclosan isn't an essential ingredient in many products.
 Triclosan added to toothpaste has been shown to help prevent gingivitis.
-However, there's no evidence that antibacterial soaps and body washes containing triclosan are more effective than plain soap and water in preventing illness and the spread of certain illnesses, according to the FDA.
+However, there's no evidence that antibacterial soaps and body washes containing triclosan provide any benefit over plain soap and water, according to the FDA.

 See more Expert Answers